-Austria may come to play an ominous role in the deepening conflict between East and West, writes Carl Henrik Fredriksson in his latest Transit Online article (supplement to the printed version of Transit 50).
+Austria may come to play an ominous role in the deepening conflict between East and West, writes Carl Henrik Fredriksson in his latest Transit Online article.
 The future of the EU will be decided in Central Europe.

 “History teaches but has no pupils,” laments Austrian writer Ingeborg Bachmann in her dejected postwar novel Malina.
 “History does not repeat, but it does instruct,” Timothy Snyder ripostes, in the pamphlet On Tyranny, penned in anger as Donald Trump prepared for his inauguration a year ago.
 As a historian, Snyder sees himself especially called upon to both diagnose and dispute Trump’s regime change and the route towards a totalitarian society it presages.

 But Snyder isn’t just any historian; he is an expert on Eastern Europe.
 Well into the US election campaign, most commentators failed to recognize what was about to happen, he notes.
 But there was one group of observers who knew exactly what was at stake, namely Eastern Europeans and experts on Eastern Europe.
 They were able to read the signs:

 “History, which for a time seemed to be running from west to east, now seems to run from east to west.
 Everything that happens here seems to happen there first.”

 Snyder’s unexpected bestseller – after 44 weeks on the New York Times list of paperback nonfiction it still occupies third place – is deeply rooted in the American context in which it is written.
 But even though the main target of this polemic brochure is American exceptionalism – it can’t happen here – its insights are applicable on this side of the Atlantic as well.